Clan Donald of the Isles Tour

 We have developed the Clan Donald of the Isles Tour for anyone fascinated by the history of the great Macdonald clan and its involvement with Scotland’s story from Robert the Bruce to the Jacobite rebellions.
 It’s also for those who want to experience some of Scotland’s most dramatic Highland and Island scenery, and to get a flavour of local Scottish culture.

-We include some places that consistently delight our visitors: the Brochs at Glenelg, Glencoe, and the Isle of Skye, and have the chance to meet some members of todays’ clan on their home territory.
+We include some places that consistently delight our visitors: Castle Tioram, Glencoe, and the Isle of Skye, and have the chance to meet some members of todays’ clan on their home territory.

 Each tour is with a group small enough to access the best places to stay and the most interesting sites, but with a convivial feel.
 It is for a maximum of seven people, travelling in a nine seater minibus with an expert guide.
-It includes:
+Dates are flexible.
+We can arrange this tour for a group of four or more.
+If you would like to join a group, but are travelling with fewer than four people, we can try to combine you with others.
+In either case, please contact us ot discuss dates.

 - All accommodation (with breakfast)